rgrjnr/ze-11/src/cases/revolut.md

 ---
-title: "From Hello to Goodbye: Optimising Revolut’s User Journey"
+title: "From Hello to Goodbye: Optimising Revolut's User Journey"
 layout: cases.njk
 tags: cases
 excerpt: This project focused on improving the account management experience within the Revolut app, specifically the creation and deletion of accounts.This is a sample case study demonstrating the structure and content format